kansil/ProFAB/profab/feature_extraction_module/README.md

 ## Usage:

-Feature extraction module is a python-based module that can be used to extract protein featured from a fasta file as an input.
+Feature extraction module is a python-based tool that can be used to extract protein featured from a fasta file as an input.
 There are 21 protein descriptors from POSSUM tool and 18 from iFeature tool.
 The available protein descriptors and their abbreviations are indicated in the tables above.

-You should follow the steps below to run feature extraction module in the terminal (Linux/MAC).
+Please, follow the steps below to run feature extraction module in the terminal (Linux/MAC).
 The following code assumes that you work in the main directory of ProFAB.
 ```
 python
 from profab.feature_extraction_module import *
-feature_extracter.usage()
 feature_extracter.extract_protein_feature(protein_feature,
                                           place_protein_id,
                                           input_folder,